 THE RITE OF CONFIRMATION: Sunday, May 14, 2017, Bishop Kirk Smith will confirm the Class of 2016 at the 11am service.

 Church Youth Confirmation Classes for Grades 7-8

 Classes began September 2013.
-Questions, contact The Rev. Licia Affer at email@example.com.
+Questions, contact The Rev. Lauren Lenoski at firstname.lastname@example.org.

 The Path of Discipleship (Adult Confirmation Class)

 This is not your usual “class,” but a group committing to support one another as we walk together the path of faith, following Jesus.
 We will get to know each other, pray, and study the Christian faith in the Episcopal tradition.
 Father Poulson Reed and parishioner Michael King will be the mentors, with visits from special guests from time to time.
 This group is for adults who wish to be baptized, confirmed, received into The Episcopal Church (for those already confirmed in other denominations), and those Episcopalians who wish to reaffirm their commitment of faith.
 In other words, anyone may join the group, if you are willing to commit to our time together.
 We will meet Thursday evenings from 6-7:30pm on March 20 through May 8.
 To reserve your place in the group, email Father Reed at email@example.com.

 Congratulations Adult and Youth Confirmation Class of 2016

 Confirmed, Received, or Reaffirmed by Bishop Kirk Smith on May 8, 2016.